 Getting rough sleepers out of the cold

-The Severe Weather Emergency Protocol (SWEP) is in place, in line with national guidance.
+The Severe Weather Emergency Protocol (SWEP) may be triggered during the coming weeks, in line with national guidance.

 The Protocol aims to help rough sleepers during periods of extreme weather and comes into force when the forecast predicts temperatures to drop to zero degrees or below for three consecutive nights.